dtcenter/METplus/docs/overview.rst

 Boulder, Colorado.
 METplus Wrappers is freely available to the modeling, verification, and operational communities, including universities, governments, the private sector, and operational modeling and prediction centers through a publicly accessible GitHub repository.
-Refer section `[sec:Getting-the-METplus-source-code] <#sec:Getting-the-METplus-source-code>`__ for simple examples of obtaining METplus Wrappers.
+Refer to :ref:`getcode` for simple examples of obtaining METplus Wrappers.

 METplus Wrappers Components
 ---------------------------